Charadrius melodus Ord, 1824 observed in Canada by Steven McGrath via iNaturalist

 1. Create your resource on the IPT

-Once you have your account, login at the top of this page.
+Once you have an account, login at the top of this page.
 Click on the tab Manage resources to get access to your dashboard.
 It will display all the datasets you are managing and will be empty at first.
 You can create a new resource at the bottom of the page.
 Follow the IPT manual for more detailed instructions.

-Warning: please use the following lowercase format for the shortname of your resource: yourcollectioncode-datasettype (e.g. acad-specimens or wildlife-sightings-observations).
+NOTICE: Please use the following lowercase format for the shortname of your resource: yourCollectionCode-datasetType (e.g. acad-specimens or wildlife-sightings-observations).
 This name is used to uniquely identify and access your resource and cannot be modified subsequently!
-For testing purposes, please use yourcollectioncode-test (e.g. ubc-test).
+For testing purposes, please use yourCollectionCode-test (e.g. ubc-test).

 Once you have created your resource, you will see an empty resource overview page.